jdmar3/inls718/syllabus/index.md

 [A copy of the contract is avaialable here](./inls718-sp2017-gradecontract.pdf).

 A detailed breakdown of how your grade will be rendered based on participation and contribution is included in the contract.
+It is also available [here](/syllabus/evaluation/).

 ## Participation